ieslab-ynu/OFAS/README.md

-# Once For All Skip: Efficient Adaptive Deep NeuralNetworks
+# Once For All Skip: Efficient Adaptive Deep Neural Networks